sreedevi-langoju/12weekawsworkshopchallenge/week11/Labs/HighVolumeEmailAutomation_Using_SES_And_CodeWhisperer.md

 #### Step 1: Creating an IAM Role

-To kickstart our journey into mass emailing automation with AWS, the first step is setting up an Identity and Access Management (IAM) role.
-This role ensures secure access to AWS resources while executing your mass emailing tasks.<br>
+To kickstart our journey into bulk emailing automation with AWS, the first step is setting up an Identity and Access Management (IAM) role.
+This role ensures secure access to AWS resources while executing your bulk emailing tasks.<br>

 * Open the AWS console, and in the search bar, type 'IAM' and select the IAM service.<br>
 * In the IAM dashboard, navigate to 'Roles' and click on 'Create role.'<br>